Art in space, space in art

 The exhibition additionally features a selection of works from Sara Hildén Foundation’s extensive collection of kinetic art, which concerns itself with impressions of movement, real motion or its illusion.
 The kinetic exhibits interact with visitors and communicate with the surrounding space.

 The museum was built on the shores of Lake Näsijärvi in 1979.
-It was designed by Pekka Ilveskoski’s architectural office, with Asko Rasinperä (1938–1978) as principal designer.
+It was designed by Pekka Ilveskoski’s architectural office.
 For over forty years, the building has provided an inspirational setting for the presentation of art, but the museum will be moving to a larger venue scheduled for completion around 2027–28 in the former Finlayson industrial precinct.
 The new museum will house both the permanent collection of the Sara Hildén Foundation as well as space for temporary exhibitions.

 Artists of the exhibition: Martti Aiha, Francis Bacon, Stephan Balkenhol, Juhana Blomstedt, Otto Boll, Claudio Bravo, Giorgio de Chirico, Jacob Dahlgren, Paul Delvaux, Carolus Enckell, Erik Enroth, Veikko Eskolin-Esk, Lucio Fontana, Grönlund – Nisunen, Eero Hiironen, Chantal Joffe, Dennis Johnson, Howard Kanovitz, Harry Kramer, Matti Kujasalo, Pe Lang, Pentti Lumikangas, Jussi Niva, Antti Oikarinen, Kimmo Ojaniemi, Tamara Piilola, Isabel Quintanilla, Daniel Quintero, Silja Rantanen, Nina Roos, Eino Ruutsalo, George Segal, Jesús Rafael Soto, Yves Tanguy, Gérard Titus-Carmel, Victor Vasarely, Willy Weber, Adam Winner.